Royal Showband (1957-1974)

 most successful showband in Irish history.

-together originally.
+together first.
 Michael was the "guru" with his accordion and

 saxophone and Jim played banjo and guitar.
-Together they joined up
+Although we figured they joined up

 with the Harry Boland Band,

-Jim Conlon today, "and we roped in Charlie Matthews, Tom Dunphy and Gerry
+Jim Conlon a few years ago, "and we roped in Charlie Matthews, Tom Dunphy and Gerry

 Cullen."
 Charlie, Michael and Gerry all lived in Ferrybank (Ard